 White pine blister rust (Cronartium ribicola) is a deadly human-introduced fungus from Asia that affects 5-needle pine trees and has spread through North America for over a century.
 The fungus needs both 5-needle pine trees (primary host) and currant bushes (alternate host) to complete its life cycle, although it does infect some other plants.
 Efforts to eradicate the rust by removing these alternate host plants have failed.
-It infects needles and grows into the main stem where it cuts off vital water and nutrients, killing the tree.
+The fungus infects needles and grows into the main stem where it cuts off vital water and nutrients, killing the tree.
 When a large tree is infected, it may take years to die.
 When the crown starts to die cone production stops and its key ecological function is lost.

 Mountain pine beetle

 Recent mountain pine beetle (Dendroctonus ponderosae) outbreaks have killed far more trees than in the past, and spread into higher elevation forests.
 Beetle populations have expanded outside their historic range due to recent fall, winter, and spring temperatures being too mild to kill overwintering larvae.
 Extensive mature pine forests allow the mountain pine beetle the opportunity to spread widely.